 West of England Combined Authority: a regional government body bringing together three local councils: Bath and North East Somerset, Bristol and South Gloucestershire.
-The combined authority is leading the delivery of the project, reporting to the project funder, the Department for Digital, Culture, Media and Sport (DCMS).
-The Combined Authority is also leading a collaboration with other 5G Testbed & Trials projects, working towards recommendations for further education (FE) colleges on the skills needed by local small and medium-sized enterprises (SMEs) to make the most of the opportunities 5G offer.
+The Combined Authority led the delivery of the project, reporting to the project funder, the Department for Digital, Culture, Media and Sport (DCMS).

 ADVA: a telecommunications vendor providing network equipment for data, storage, voice and video services.
-ADVA is leading on the development and delivery of the project’s optical switching multi-site gateway.
+ADVA is led on the development and delivery of the project’s optical switching multi-site gateway.

 Airspan: a 4G/5G Radio Access Network (RAN) hardware and software vendor with a strong research and innovation division.
-Airspan is providing the project’s all-in-one gNodeB solution and Open Radio Access Network (O-RAN) including 5G radios, antennas and software for the project’s distributed units (DU) and centralised units (CU), as well as staging the project’s solutions in its lab ahead of field deployment.
+Airspan provided the project’s all-in-one gNodeB solution and Open Radio Access Network (O-RAN) and 5G radios, antennas and software for the project’s distributed units (DU) and centralised units (CU).
+Airspan also hosted the project’s staging lab in its Slough premises.

 AttoCore: an SME that develops ultra-mobile core network software technology that can be deployed in consumer, professional and enterprise scenarios.
-AttoCore is providing the 5G Core and slicing capability, allowing the neutral hosting of several logistics services over one private network.
+AttoCore provided the 5G Core and slicing capability, allowing the neutral hosting of several logistics services over one private network.

-Bristol City Council: the local government authority for the largest city in the region, with an estimated population of 463,400 and one of the ten ‘Core Cities’ in Great Britain.
+Bristol City Council: the local government authority for the largest city in the West of England region, with an estimated population of 463,400 and one of the ten ‘Core Cities’ in Great Britain.
 The council is leading on the 5G-enabled smart junction use case, supported by sub-contractor Siemens (Yunex Traffic).

-Bristol Port Company: represents Avonmouth and Royal Portbury Docks and offers shipping, distribution and logistics services.
+The Bristol Port Company: represents the Avonmouth and Royal Portbury docks and offers shipping, distribution and logistics services.
 It is a major economic driver for the region, with the company and businesses on the port estate contributing more than £1bn to UK GDP.
-The port is hosting the project testbed’s main 5G private network and trials of the geo-fenced asset tracking and autonomous drone surveillance use cases.
+The port hosted the project testbed’s main 5G private network and trials for the geo-fenced asset tracking and autonomous drone surveillance use cases.

-Cardiff (University) Business School: the Logistics and Operations Management department of the Cardiff Business School is investigating the wider applicability of the project’s 5G use cases across the ports and logistics sector and is leading the 5G-Enabled Smart Ports collaboration with the 5G Ports project (also part of the DCMS 5G Testbed & Trials programme).
+Cardiff Business School, Cardiff University: the Logistics and Operations Management department of the Cardiff Business School investigated the wider applicability of the project’s 5G use cases across the port and logistics sector and led the 5G Smart Ports collaboration with the 5G Ports project (also part of the DCMS 5G Testbed & Trials programme).

 Maritime Transport: independent transport operator, providing full end-to-end logistics solutions across the UK.
-Maritime Transport is supporting the project’s use case development and providing trucks, equipment and drivers for the project trials.
+Maritime Transport provided a truck and driver for the project trials.

-Gravity: a property management company developing a prospective 616 acre state of the art smart campus, primed to bring tens of thousands of jobs to Somerset and the surrounding regions – including the West of England.
-The site will host a secondary 5G private network, used to test the asset-tracking use case, acting as a remote ‘freezone’ in the project’s freeport scenario.
+Gravity: a property management company developing a 616 acre state of the art smart campus and Enterprise Zone, primed to bring tens of thousands of jobs to Somerset and the surrounding regions – including the West of England.
+The site hosted a secondary 5G private network linked to the main port network via fibre and acted as the remote ‘freezone’ in the project’s freeport scenario.

 University of Bristol Smart Internet Lab: brings together more than 200 experts across the boundaries of wireless, networks, photonics and beyond to address grand societal and industrial challenges.
 The lab aspires to become a world leader in communications and digital living research.
-Leading on the geo-fenced asset tracking (freeport) use case, the university is also driving the project’s architecture development and was key to network troubleshooting.
+Leading on the geo-fenced asset tracking (freeport) use case, the university drove the project’s architecture development and was key to network troubleshooting.

 Unmanned Life: is striving to become a go-to software platform for the seamless orchestration of autonomous robotics.
-Unmanned Life is leading the port drone surveillance use case, providing an AI-driven autonomy-as-a-service platform.
+Unmanned Life led the port drone surveillance use case, providing an AI-driven autonomy-as-a-service platform.

-If you or your organisation are interested in learning more about the project, what 5G can offer, or in getting involved in future 5G-related projects, please contact the 5G Logistics team on: email@example.com
+If you or your organisation want to learn more about the project or wish to get involved in future 5G projects, please contact the project team on: email@example.com